nodejs/node/doc/api/packages.md

   - v12.19.0
 -->

-In addition to the [`"exports"`][] field, it is possible to define internal package import maps that only apply to import specifiers from within the package itself.
+In addition to the [`"exports"`][] field, there is a package `"imports"` field to create private mappings that only apply to import specifiers from within the package itself.

-Entries in the imports field must always start with `#` to ensure they are disambiguated from external package specifiers.
+Entries in the `"imports"` field must always start with `#` to ensure they are disambiguated from external package specifiers.

 For example, the imports field can be used to gain the benefits of conditional